The Pelvic Floor

 Innervated by the anterior rami of S4 and S5.

-The coccygeus is the smaller, and most posterior, pelvic floor component.
-The levator ani muscles situated anteriorly.
 It originates from the ischial spines and travels to the lateral aspect of the sacrum and coccyx, along the sacrospinous ligament.

 Clinical Relevance: Pelvic Floor Dysfunction

 The pelvic floor support acts to support the pelvic viscera, and assist in their functions.
 If the muscles of the floor become damaged, then dysfunction of these viscera can occur.

 The levator ani muscles are involved in supporting the foetal head during cervix dilation in childbirth.
 During the second phase of childbirth, the levator ani muscles and/or the pudendal nerve are at high risk of damage.
 Pubococcygeus and puborectalis are the most prone to injury due to them being situated most medially.

 Due to their role in supporting the vagina, urethra and anal canal, injury to these muscles can lead to a number of problems.
 The primary problems include urinary stress incontinence and rectal incontinence.
 Urinary incontinence is most noticeable during activities where there are increased abdominal pressure – coughing, sneezing and lifting heavy objects.

 Prolapse of the pelvic viscera (such as the bladder and vagina) can occur if there is trauma to the pelvic floor or if the muscle fibres have poor tone.
 Prolapse of the vagina can also occur if there is damage to the perineal body in childbirth.